DaleEMoore/kivymvp/README.md

 ui framework for kivy following the MVP pattern

 ## why use it
-It provides the M and P for Kivy's V.
+It provides the M and P for Kivy's V. Besides of the architectural benefits of decoupling your code it allows you to easily provide unit tests instead of actual views to allow continuous integration of your frontend models and presenters.

 ## getting started
 Just look at kivymvp.py for a simple example.